dbojan/csv2xml/README.md

-written as code markdown, till github decides to respect newline ...
+written as preformated text, till github decides to respect newline ...
 I am not going to add two spaces at the end of every line.